 Formerly know as the Canadian Business Youth Council for Sustainable Development, Re_Generation is committed to influencing change within schools to advance early knowledge and understanding of sustainability and to empowering young employees to create internal changes in the workplace.
 Their company transition toolkit synthesizes the most thorough and useful resources available on key issues such as ecological wellbeing, human wellbeing, and ethics, and includes summaries, key considerations, and recommendations for action.
 Re_Generation's resources can help to develop sustainability champions who are early in their journey, as well as support change agents who want to broaden their understanding of existing tools and frameworks and how they are connected.

 Ray Anderson, founder of Interface, tells a story about a revelatory meeting between a global engineering executive and a forklift driver at a carpet company.
 The story is a great example of what it looks like when employees are able to align their understanding of high-level corporate sustainability with the context of their day-to-day duties and responsibilities.

 Kevin Wilhelm's book "Making Sustainability Stick" draws on his experiences working to make sustainability relevant to employees across 75 companies.
 The book offers a step-by-step approach that focuses on "how" companies can help make sustainability relevant to their employees.
-The book also offers a host of implementation checklists, resources and exercises at the end of each chapter.
+The book also offers a host of implementation checklists, resources, and exercises at the end of each chapter.

-The sustainability SWOT (sSWOT) is designed to help drive action and collaboration on environmental challenges by identifying real business risks and opportunities.
-It helps individuals engage and motivate colleagues - particularly those with limited knowledge of environmental issues or corporate sustainability.
+The sustainability SWOT (sSWOT) is a framing tool designed to help drive action and collaboration on environmental challenges by identifying real business risks and opportunities.
+The sSWOT helps individuals engage and motivate colleagues - particularly those with limited knowledge of environmental issues or corporate sustainability.
 Most importantly, it can help identify new insights and communicate the importance of sustainability to senior decision-makers.